Year 6 Transition

 If your young person is presenting with anxiety or any other form of mental health concerns and cannot attend school, please be open as we can get support to your young person straight away.

-All students from year 7 to 11 will sign-in and out at Goddard Reception.
+All students from year 7 to 11 should sign in and out at Goddard Reception.
 This is to enable easy pick-up from the coach lay-by and to improve our monitoring of students leaving the site.

-It is a parents’ legal responsibility to make sure their child attends school on a regular basis, but as well as that, regular attendance at school is important not only for students’ academic progress but also their relationships with peers and social development.
+It is a parents’ legal responsibility to make sure their child attends school on a regular basis, but also, regular attendance at school is important not only for students’ academic progress but also their relationships with peers and social development.

 Most students will have some time off school due to illness, but please try not to let your child get into the habit of time off school for ailments that you and they ‘can’t quite put your finger on’.
-We take regular attendance at school very seriously and are concerned by any student who demonstrates 90% attendance or less; probably a higher figure than you thought.
-Should absence or lateness become a regular occurrence, leading to broken weeks and suggesting a lack of resilience in a student, then, please expect to be contacted by the school to establish the cause and discuss how we may be able to help.
+We take regular attendance at school very seriously and are concerned by any student who demonstrates 90% attendance or less.
+Should absence or lateness become a regular occurrence, leading to broken weeks, please expect to be contacted by the school to establish the cause and discuss how we may be able to help.

 So if you feel that your child is ‘unable’ to come to school on what appears to be more frequent occasions than their peers, or more often than they have in the past, or you have any other concerns about their attendance, do please talk to you child’s tutor as soon as possible.
 If we keep the channels of communication open then we will be able to work together to resolve or support any problems that may be developing, and sooner is always better than later.